Student loan repayment pause extended by White House amid legal battles over relief plan - NewsBreak

 “We believe strongly that the lawsuits are meritless, and the Department of Justice has appealed on our behalf,” according to the email.
 “We will keep your application information and will continue our review of your eligibility if and when we prevail in court.
 We will update you when there are new developments.”

-The post Student loan repayment pause extended by White House amid legal battles over relief plan appeared first on Daily Montanan .
+The post Student loan repayment pause extended by White House amid legal battles over relief plan appeared first on Pennsylvania Capital-Star .

 Comments / 0